 Reiki in Hospitals

-The lack of scientific data in regards to the efficacy of Reiki, is largely due to a lack of clinical trials or laboratory studies.
-However, this hasn’t stopped the growing use of this energy therapy in hospitals and clinical settings all over the world.
+The lack of scientific data in regards to the efficacy of Reiki, is largely due to the lack of clinical trials or laboratory studies.
+Currently, the are 100 plus triple blind, gold standard studies on energy therapy conducted across the globe have begun to widen our understanding of this healing modality and it’s infinite potential to heal on all levels.
+Thankfully, those number of studies increase yearly and attribute to the growing use of this energy therapy in hospitals and clinical settings all over the world.

 For example, Columbia/Presbyterian in New York was one of the first hospitals to offer Reiki as part of their Integrative Medicine Program (CIMP).
 Dr. Mehmet Oz, the famous cardiovascular surgeon, brought considerable attention to Reiki when he invited practitioners to treat patients during open heart surgeries and heart transplant operations.
 Dr. Oz is quoted as saying, “Reiki has become a sought-after healing art among patients and mainstream medical professionals.”

 Columbia University Medical Centre Integrative Therapies program offers Reiki treatments to patients with results including relaxation, reduction of anxiety and pain relief to detoxification of the body.
 “Most of our patients experience a warm, tingling sensation when receiving Reiki.
 Afterwards they report feeling calmer and less anxious.
 Many have diminished pain.”